In this guide we’ll take a look at the best kids sandpits for the UK market.

 Little Tikes Turtle Kids Sandpit Review

-The turtle sandpit is a good size, holding 68kg of sand, and provides a lot of area in which to build and play.
-It also reasonable easy to move around, though quite heavy when filled, so you can move it to the shade if necessary.
+It’s a good size, holding 68 kg of sand, and provides a lot of area in which to play.

-This versatile sand pit for toddlers can also be used as a ball pool or filled with water for fun water play on hot, sunny days.
-It will even work as a pond, so you can watch the little ones discover wildlife or raise tadpoles.
+This versatile sand pit for toddlers can also be used as a ball pit or filled with water on hot, sunny days.
+In fact, it will even work as a pond, so you can watch your little ones discover wildlife or raise tadpoles!

 KidKraft Pirate Boat Kids Sandpit Review

-The wooden structure is a really unique and fun deign and is very well made.
-The set includes a clear plastic liner that goes underneath the sand keeping it in place and helping to prevent insects and animals from getting in.
+The wooden ‘boat’ structure is really unique and fun, plus extremely well made.
+A clear plastic liner is included, which goes underneath the sand, keeping it in place and stopping insects and animals from getting in.

 Colourful Kids Sandpit With Sunshade Review

-The only criticism I could make is that the bottom of the sand box is not built in.
-This makes it difficult to move the sandpit around – you’ll have to choose one location and stick to it!
+The only criticism I could make is that the bottom is not built in.
+This makes it near impossible to move the sandpit around – you’ll have to choose one location and stick to it!

 Hexagonal Wooden Kids Sandpit Review

-The weatherproof cover is a little flimsy, but you can buy a wooden lid for this sandpit as an additional extra.
+The weatherproof cover is a little flimsy, but you can buy a wooden lid as an additional extra.

-This sand pit is made from good quality sustainable wood that is treated with child and pet safe preservatives.
-It easily slots together and holds around 30kg of sand.
+This sandpit is made from good quality sustainable wood that is treated with child and pet safe preservatives.
+It easily slots together, so assembly is nothing to be feared!

-This is a simple yet attractive sand pit for toddlers that provides good value and durability.
+This is a simple yet attractive sandpit for toddlers and young children that provides good value and durability.

 Kids Table Sandpit Review

 The set includes 2 shovels, a pot and a scoop so you just need to add sand for hours of fun.
-You can also use the table for water play.
-The table holds 18.2 kg of sand
+It can hold 18.2 kg of sand.

 Picnic Table And Kids Sandpit Review

-The picnic bench provides seating for up to four children of up to about six years old.
+The picnic bench provides seating for up to four children, up to about six years old.
 It makes a nice feature in the garden and can be painted or stained to a colour of your choice.

 Things to Know Before Buying a Kid’s Sandpit